-- Network latency between the AZ/rack should be <10ms guaranteeing that cluster failure detection mechanisms operate correctly.
+- Network latency between the AZ/rack should be <10ms, guaranteeing that cluster failure detection mechanisms will operate correctly.
 In most cases, decisions are made when real failure events happen and are less influenced by network glitches.
 For cases with more than 10ms latency between AZ/racks, Active-Passive or Active-Active deployments should be considered.

 - There is an uneven number of nodes (7).